Notice: During This COVID-19 Pandemic, Our Attorneys Remain Available 24/7. Please Do Not Hesitate to Contact Us.

 We Aggressively Advocate For Our Injured Clients

-Our Weiner, Spivey & Miller attorneys have over 190 years of combined experience in advocating for those injured by someone else’s negligence.
+At Weiner, Spivey & Miller, each of our senior attorneys has over 40 years of experience in advocating for those injured by someone else’s negligence.
 We will listen to your concerns and work with you each step of the way.
-Our success in handling personal injury cases has earned our clients substantial settlements and jury awards, and has earned us the respect of our legal colleagues.
+Our success in handling personal injury cases has earned our clients substantial settlements and jury awards and has earned us the respect of our legal colleagues.

-Adam, a college freshman, and his girlfriend, Clare, were riding their bikes on the Washington & Old Dominion Bike Trail on a Saturday morning in the spring.
-The defendant’s car jumped the curb, entered on to the trail and came straight towards them.
+Young bicyclist loses life after saving another: Adam, a college freshman, and his girlfriend, Clare, were riding their bikes on the Washington & Old Dominion Bike Trail on a Saturday morning in the spring.
+The defendant’s car jumped the curb, entered the trail and came straight toward them.
 Adam pushed Clare out of the path of the car, which then struck Adam and crushed him against a tree, killing him instantly.
 The defendant driver had a long history of traffic violations.
 Lawson Spivey negotiated a $210,000 settlement on behalf of Adam’s family.
 This was the maximum amount available from the insurance policies.
 The defendant had no personal assets to pursue.

-Mike, a student at George Washington University, was biking to class when an impatient motorist honked his horn and tried to pass him on crowded K Street in downtown D.C.
+Student cyclist struck by passing car: Mike, a student at George Washington University, was biking to class when an impatient motorist honked his horn and tried to pass him on crowded K Street in downtown D.C.
 Mike was forced into a row of parked cars, where he struck the side-view mirror of a parked car and was thrown from his bike to the pavement.
-He suffered serious knee, back, and neck injuries, which eventually required surgery to fuse vertebrae in Mike’s lower back.
-Attorney Gene Miller successfully settled the case for the insurance policy limits of $100,000 -- the maximum amount available from the defendant driver’s insurance policy, supplemented by Mike’s insurance policy.
+He suffered serious knee, back and neck injuries, which eventually required surgery to fuse vertebrae in Mike’s lower back.
+Attorney Gene Miller successfully settled the case for the insurance policy limits of $100,000 – the maximum amount available from the defendant driver’s insurance policy, supplemented by Mike’s insurance policy.